 In the Climate Policy Programme for the Transport Sector, the aim for improving the energy-efficiency of vehicles is that by 2020 specific emissions of new cars sold in Finland would be near the EU target (95 g/km; the current level in 2015 was at around 124 g/km and in 2016 around 121 g/km), and that the rate of vehicle fleet renewal would be around six to seven per cent a year.
-The working group's proposal for a plan for a distribution network for alternative transport fuels was published in November 2016.
-According to the proposal, the objective is that 20 per cent of new cars sold will be able to use alternative fuels in 2020.
+In the updated programme, the target is also that 50 per cent of new cars sold will be able to use alternative fuels in 2020.

-The regulation of the European Parliament and of the Council42 setting emission performance standards for new passenger cars (a binding CO_2 standard for passenger cars) entered into force in June 2009.
+The regulation of the European Parliament and of the Council setting emission performance standards for new passenger cars (a binding CO2 standard for passenger cars) entered into force in June 2009.
 The objective of the regulation is to establish manufacturer-specific emission performance standards for new passenger cars registered in the Community.
-It sets the target for the average CO_2 emissions for new passenger cars at 95 g/km by 2020.
-A corresponding regulation43 for light commercial vehicles entered into force in 2011.
-This regulation sets a target of 175 g CO_2 /km by 2017 and 147 g/km by 2020 for the average emissions of new light commercial vehicles registered in the Union.
-Furthermore, the European Commission has initiated the work for proposals for CO_2 emission targets for new cars for the period beyond 2020 until 2030.
-The Commission is also making preparations for legislation on monitoring and reporting of heavy-duty vehicle fuel consumption and CO_2 emissions.
+It sets the target for the average CO2 emissions for new passenger cars at 95 g/km by 2020.
+A corresponding regulation for light commercial vehicles entered into force in 2011.
+This regulation sets a target of 175 g CO2/km by 2017 and 147 g/ km by 2020 for the average emissions of new light commercial vehicles registered in the Union.
+Furthermore, the European Commission has initiated the work for proposals for CO2 emission targets for new cars for the period beyond 2020 until 2030.
+The Commission is also making preparations for legislation on monitoring and reporting of heavy-duty vehicle fuel consumption and CO2 emissions.

 In Finland, the tax on passenger vehicles consists of several elements that are differentiated according to vehicle-specific emissions (CO2 g/km).
 Initially, at the event of the first registration, a one-time tax ("Car Tax") is paid.
 For that registration tax, the lowest tax rate (3.8 per cent) applies to cars with zero CO2 emissions, while the highest tax rate (50 per cent) applies to cars with CO2 emissions exceeding 360 g/km.
 Furthermore, the basic part of the vehicle tax, which is paid annually, is also differentiated according to CO2 emissions of each vehicle similarly to the registration tax.
-This basic part of the emission-based annual vehicle tax is EUR 106 to 654 per year, depending on the car's specific CO_2 emissions.
+This basic part of the emission-based annual vehicle tax is EUR 106 to 654 per year, depending on the car's specific CO2 emissions.
 The second part of the annual tax is based on the type of fuel the cars uses.
 Petrol-fuelled cars have no additional tax.
-Cars fuelled with diesel, methane or electricity have an additional annual tax (fuel fee) that is relative to the mass of the car ("mass in running order"), but not to the specific CO_2 rate itself.
-However, the CO_2 rate and vehicle mass have a certain correlation.
+Cars fuelled with diesel, methane (LPG) or electricity have an additional annual tax (fuel fee) that is relative to the mass of the car ("mass in running order"), but not to the specific $\mathrm{CO}2$ rate itself.
+However, the CO2 rate and vehicle mass have a certain correlation.

-Finland has also been active to provide people with more information about the CO_2 emissions of passenger cars.
-Examples of this include the energy label for cars, the online car comparison engine produced by the Finnish Transport Safety Agency Trafi, which enables potential car buyers or used-car owners to compare different car models based on fuel consumption and CO_2 emissions44 and the Choosing a Car website45.
+Finland has also been active to provide people with more information about the CO2 emissions of passenger cars.
+Examples of this include the energy label for cars, the online car comparison engine produced by the Finnish Transport Safety Agency Trafi, which enables potential car buyers or used-car owners to compare different car models based on fuel consumption and CO2 emissions and the Choosing a Car website.